AleksLykov/client-server-userdb/README.md

 # User Database with client (ReactJS) and server (NodeJS+Express) sides

+Application have client side (client folder) on ReactJS with react-router and Antd ui-framework.
+Uses axios requests.
+Application have server side (server folder) on NodeJS+Express.
+Emulation database - lowdb package.

+You can add user data - button "Submit your data" on main page You can view content of user data database - button "Browse submitted data" on main page You can edit/delete user data - appropriate buttons in front of the userData row.
+Create and Edit user done using a modal window.

 ## Launch application

 To start the server:

-  - 1. Go to the server folder.
+ 1. Go to the server folder.
-  - 2. Run command `npm start`.
+ 2. Run command `npm start`.

 To start the application:

- - 1. Go to client filder.
+ 1. Go to client filder.
- - 2. Run commnad `npm start`.
+ 2. Run commnad `npm start`.
- - 3. View page on adress `http://http://localhost:3000/`
+ 3. View page on adress `http://http://localhost:3000/`

- Additional functionality:

- 1. The back button on the page with the user data.

- 2. the ability to edit a specific user.

- 3. Slightly improved interface of the main pages and modal Windows

 ## ENJOY!